 - 4-A:80-B:C is 8x more potent against Class B fires than 1-A:10-B:C.

 - Both extinguishers can combat class C fires.

-Sometimes, however, you may want more than standard mounting hardware to get the most out of your extinguisher, and webstaurantstore.com has the signs, labels, and other accessories you need.
+Sometimes, however, you may want more than a fire extinguisher wall mount get the most out of your extinguisher, and the WebstaurantStore has the signs, labels, and other accessories you need.

 Heavy Duty Vehicle Bracket

 A top of the line vehicle mounting unit, our heavy duty vehicle bracket features a wide back and bottom with six 1” diameter rubber pads and a stainless steel pull-pin restraining strap for a secure fit.Shop for Heavy Duty Vehicle Brackets

 Surface Mount Cabinets

 The WebstaurantStore offers two types of surface mount cabinets that offer premium tamper-proof protection for your extinguishers.
 We offer one cabinet that has a locking seal with a durable polystyrene cover, while another surface mount cabinet provides an added layer of protection by including safety locks as well as a breaker bar and chain.Shop for Surface Mount Cabinets

 Our semi-recessed fire extinguisher cabinet offers the protection of a solid, enclosed space with the added benefits associated with a recessed construction.
 A fire extinguisher built into a wall is less visually detracting than one mounted onto a wall, and it also minimizes the chance for accidental damage in high-traffic areas.Shop for Recessed Cabinets

 Our fire extinguisher cover offers affordable protection of your extinguisher within naturally damp/humid areas such as basements and steam kitchens.
 The cover is water and mildew resistant and is held in place by convenient, quick-release velcro fasteners.Shop for Fire Extinguisher Covers